mk-pmb/wd-mycloud-ex2-cope/firstaid/entware/gnu_screen.md

 Fortunately, a simple entware init script can do that!
 Use these commands to create it:

+* You don't need this if you install [the goodies](../../goodies/) because they already do the same thing.

 ```sh
 D=/opt/etc/init.d/S10gnu_screen_tmp
 printf '%s\n' '#!/bin/sh' 'mkdir -p /tmp/screens' \